Ebiroll/qemu_esp32/examples/28_gdb_blackmagic/readme.md

 The idea is to add extended-remote and
 (gdb) load filename.bin capabilities.

-Some useful monitor commands would also be bice to be able to fix the annoying qemu flash emulation bug.
+Some useful monitor commands would also be nice to be able to fix the annoying qemu flash emulation bug.